Sometimes in works of fiction, a special form of foreshadowing

 - In the Astro City mini-series, The Dark Ages, a character is marked for death by the vigilante Blue Knight by the appearance of a crosshairs on the back of his neck.

-- In Pirates of the Caribbean, a character was marked with a literal black spot on his hand in the second film.
+- Pirates of the Caribbean: Dead Man's Chest: A character was marked with a literal black spot on his hand.

 - The creatures in the horror movie They mark their victims with a dime-sized sore that houses a long, thin bone.
 This mark is used to track their victims down when the creatures are ready to eat.